A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Time for lunch!
 While there are tons and tons of great options in the North Shore, I would highly recommend Poke For The People.
 While writing this now, I am drooling and dreaming about the freshness of the fish…

-We ordered a 2-item bowl with the shoyu ahi and the daily special, creamy garlic marlin.
-The quality of the fish was perfection.
-The sides that came with our poke bowl also complimented the fish so well!
+We always order a 2-item bowl with the shoyu ahi and the daily special, creamy garlic marlin.
+The quality of the fish is always perfection!
+The sides they offer also compliment the fish so well.

 Personally speaking, Poke For The People has made it on our top 3 best poke spots we’ve had on the entire island!
 Don’t miss this one!